L- C 's Assisstance Dog

 My self-esteem, wellbeing and education started to suffer, and my parents decided to take meout of that school.
 The head teacher said there was nothing different about me.
 All the schools where full and so I had to be Home Schooled until I was old enough to go to secondary school.

 Because I was Home Schooled the Local Authority refused to help me.
 When I was 12 and going back to school the Local Authority offered me assessments and I got an Education Health Care Plan and the diagnoses.
 I went to Secondary School for two years and loved it, but relationships broke down with a Teaching Assistant and so I was removed from school again for my own well-being.
 Because of my Autism and Anxieties, I will always be vulnerable and easy to bully/intimidate.

 I am Home Educated now as I have lost all confidence and trust in schools.

 I would like an assistance Dog because I am two scared to go out by myself.
-I only leave the house with an adult or my younger brother, Lewis, who is 12 and my young carer.
+I only leave the house with an adult or my younger brother, who is 13 and my young carer.
 A dog will help to make me feel safe and will keep me calm when my anxieties rises, and I feel I need to run away.
 It will help me find my way home when my head stops working and I go blank.
 I have hypersensitive hearing and hate sirens and alarms.
 A dog will help to keep me calm and hopefully I can bury my ears in its fur to block the sound out.
 I hope to go to college if I can have a dog supporting me.

 ‘Supporting Paws are highly trained assistance dogs and can give young adults real independence.
 It will have access to public places, and this enables the whole family to do everyday tasks such as shopping’